What are Uterine Fibroids?

 Symptoms of Uterine Fibroids

-But, some do present with symptoms.
-These include:
+But, some do present with these common symptoms.
+They include:

 - Pressure in the pelvis